CTHRU/Hitrava/README.md

 ## How to use the Huawei TCX Converter
 You need [`python 3`](https://www.python.org/downloads/) to use this tool.

 The tool is run on the command line by passing it the name of your file as a command line argument.
-Please **do not rename your HiTrack files** as this tool extracts the start and end time of your exercise from it!
 Other command line arguments are `-v` which will validate the final TCX file in order to check that the conversion has worked (requires [xmlschema](https://pypi.org/project/xmlschema/)), and `-f` which will try to filter out any records for which GPS signal was lost.

+You can rename your HiTrack files if you wish, but for clarity in the examples below I leave mine exactly as I found it.

+### Illustration
-For example you could copy the tool to the directory containing your HiTrack file and run:
+I have copied the `Huawei_TCX_Converter.py` file to the directory containing my HiTrack file (`HiTrack_1551732120000155173259000030001` ).
+Now I can run the tool as follows:

-python .\Huawei_TCX_Converter.py HiTrack_1551732120000155173259000030001 -f -v
+    python Huawei_TCX_Converter.py HiTrack_1551732120000155173259000030001 -f -v

-This gave me the output:
+This gives me the output:

-    ---- Information extracted from filename ----
-    start: 2019-03-04T20:42:00.000Z
-    end: 2019-03-04T20:49:50.000Z
-    duration: 00:07:50

     ---- Filtering data ----
     filtering: OKAY

     ---- Information extracted from file ----
+    start: 2019-03-04 20:42:00
+    end: 2019-03-04 20:49:49
+    duration: 00:07:49
-    location data points: 235
+    data points: 235
     distance (approx): 1700 m

     ---- XML file ----